 Would you draw a picture, make a list possible number pairs that have the ratio 5:3, or guess and check?Students, especially those with learning disabilities, struggle to solve math word problems.
 They often demonstrate difficulty when choosing an appropriate strategy, or plan of attack.

-Here are some problem solving strategies I've taught my students:
+Here are some problem-solving strategies I've taught my students:

-Below is a helpful chart to remind students of the many problem solving strategies they can use when solving word problems.
+Below is a helpful chart to remind students of the many problem-solving strategies they can use when solving word problems.
 This useful handout is a great addition to students' strategy binders, math notebooks, or math journals.

-How do you teach problem solving in your classroom?
+How do you teach problem-solving in your classroom?
 Feel free to share advice and tips below!